Registered Education Savings Plans (RESPS)

 The Guaranteed Income Supplement is a monthly benefit paid to residents of Canada who receive a basic, full or partial Old Age Security pension and who have little or no other income.
 Guaranteed Income Supplement payments may begin in the same month as Old Age Security pension payments.
 Recipients must re-apply annually for the Guaranteed Income Supplement benefit by filing an income statement or by completing an income tax return by April 30.
 Thus, the amount of monthly payments determined for the year may increase or decrease according to reported changes in a recipient’s yearly income.
 Unlike the basic Old Age Security pension, the Guaranteed Income Supplement is not subject to income tax.
 The Guaranteed Income Supplement is not payable outside Canada beyond a period of six months, regardless of how long the person has lived in Canada.
 For more details click on link below.

-Allowance and Allowance for the survivor
+Allowance for the survivor

 The Allowance, which also includes an allowance for persons whose spouse or common-law partner has died, is paid monthly.
 It is designed to recognize the difficult circumstances faced by many surviving persons and by couples living on the pension of only one spouse or common-law partner.